-For optimum performance, the second stage will need to be adjusted by your dealer (or qualified propane service technician) using a properly calibrated manometer.
+For optimum performance, the 2nd stage must be adjusted by your dealer (or qualified propane service technician) using a properly calibrated manometer.

 - If the pressure is too high, the safety and performance of the propane system will be affected. - If the pressure is too low, the LP appliances will NOT operate correctly.